 • Discuss the indications and cautions for each technique

-• Show evaluation and treatment options for many common conditions
+• Show assessment and treatment options for many common conditions

 • Explain how sports massage techniques may be applied to the entire body

 • PNF Stretching

 • Soft Tissue Release